shelby10p22/Subodhp-demo/README.md

 # Subodhp-demo
-this is my frist git repository
+this is my frist git repository. author-subodh pokhrel